tamaramarkesic/dataminer-docs-connectors/connector/doc/Skyline_Demodulator_Simulation_Technical.md

 ## About

-The Skyline Modulator Simulation connector emulates a demodulator, allowing users to adjust and monitor parameters for demonstration and training purposes without requiring physical hardware.
+The Skyline Demodulator Simulation connector emulates a demodulator, allowing users to adjust and monitor parameters for demonstration and training purposes without requiring physical hardware.

 ## Configuration